DFE-Digital/publish-teacher-training/guides/adr/0016-model-school-relationships-with-gias-backed-join-tables.md

 `course_school.provider_school_id` is part of the model, not just an API convenience.
 It records which provider-school relationship a course-school relationship came from, avoids duplicating UUIDs, and supports deletion rules for provider schools that are used by courses.

-Main-site behaviour is represented by `site_code = "-"`, not by a separate `main_site` boolean.
+Because main-site behaviour remains a compatibility constraint, it is represented by `site_code = "-"`, not by a separate `main_site` boolean and not by retaining school rows in `Site`.
 A provider may have at most one provider-school relationship with `site_code = "-"`.
 This rule should be enforced with database constraints where practical and with matching model validations.

 Course-school records should copy `site_code` from the matching provider-school relationship.
 If the provider-school relationship has `site_code = "-"`, the course-school relationship should also use `site_code = "-"`.